FredKSchott/snowpack/www/_template/guides/svelte.md

 </div>
 ```

+## Hot Module Replacement with Svelte

+POINT ONE: SNOWPACK IS AWESOME RIGHT OUT OF THE BOX

+- plugin-svelte comes with Fast Refresh enabled by default
+- illustrate the concept: make change, counter state is preserved

+POINT TWO: Under stand the concept a bit more, show that there's a bit more to do here.

+- point: plugin-svelte ONLY enables this fast refresh for .svelte files.
+With no other changes, a change to `api/getUser.js` would trigger a full page reload.
+- what about your non .svelte files? helpers JS files, state management, etc. example: `api/getUser.js`
+- add the HMR snippet to the top of your app to enable
+- to see it in action, open up your network panel.
+When you change the index.js file, you should see only that file get fetched, not a full page reload.
+- HMR is super cool and powerful, to learn more about it check out the docs.
+- you could even say: "Feel free to skip this and come back to it if it's too tricky"

+HMR: by definition, is the SYSTEM that Snowpack uses to push individual updates.
+The confusing bit is that developers have starting thinking about it as a feature of their environment: "does Snowpack support HMR".

+The 3 Levels of Developer UX Speed

+1. Full Browser Refresh on change (browsersync)
+2. Basic HMR - refetch the changed file, and then re-render the app
+3. Fast Refresh - refetch the changed file, and then re-render that single component, preserving state

 ## Making Snowpack Even Faster with Fast Reload/Hot Module Replacement

 Hot Module Replacment (HMR) and Svelte are enhancements that let you push individual file changes to update the browser without refreshing the page.